AusDTO/gov-au-content-guide/_entries/2016-05-04-temperature.md

 published: true
 ---

-For temperature use the abbreviation instead of spelling out the word
+Use the abbreviation C instead of spelling out the word celsius.

 **For example**

-> A temperature of 2C is about the same as 36F.
+> Today we experienced an average temperature of 2C.